 100 yen stores

 Back home, a $2 store would be full of rubbish I wouldn’t touch with a 10-foot barge pole.
 However, in Japan, the 100-yen stores (100 yen = about $1) are full of goodness and essential for stocking up on handy bits and pieces for your apartment (if you’re living here) or just to marvel at the quality of even the cheapest goods available in Japan.
+I gather now that one of the famous chains, Daiso, has even opened stores outside of Japan.

 The value of cleanliness

 Much of the behaviour I’ve written about is because Japanese people especially value cleanliness and wont, unlike us Aussies, do things such as sit down in stairwells or in front of buildings (excepting school kids).
 You’ll also notice, if you pay attention, people wont put their bags down on the ground outside very often, nor carry around items such as their slippers un-bagged.
 In cafes and other shops, there is a shelf below tables and benches for people to put briefcases and bags.
 In cafes, restaurants and other places where you don’t take your shoes off before entering they have baskets next to tables to put bags in.
 If there is nowhere for people to put their bags, they’ll put them together on a chair or women will sit forward on the chair and put their bag behind them.
-On commuter trains, you’ll very often see people put their bags on the luggage rack above the seats or on their laps, rather than on the ground.
+On commuter trains, you’ll very often see people put their bags on the luggage rack above the seats or on their laps, rather than on the floor.

 Clean your ears